 The Purpose of Art: Beauty or Ugliness?

-We live in troubled times.
+These are troubled times.
 There are few who would regard

 themselves as “whole persons”, free of some level of inner brokenness.
 Foundational truth has been rejected, leaving ourselves floating in a gray and dusty void.